Inferring stochastic low-rank recurrent neural networks from neural data: Empirical Results

 \subsection{Extracting stimulus-conditioned dynamics in monkey reaching task}

 We further investigated how well we can recover stimulus-conditioned dynamics.
 We applied our method to spiking activity recorded from the motor and premotor cortices of a macaque performing a delayed reaching task.
 This type of data has been popular for investigating neural dynamics underlying the control of movement \cite{Shenoy2013,Gallego2017} and evaluating neuroscientific latent variable models \cite{Santhanam2009,Pandarinath2018,PeiYe2021NeuralLatents}.
-We first validated the ability of our method to obtain a sensible posterior by evaluating it on the Neural Latents Benchmark \cite{PeiYe2021NeuralLatents} (Supplement~\ref{A:NLB}, Table S~\ref{tab:NLB_maze}).
+We first validated the ability of our method to obtain a sensible posterior by evaluating it on the Neural Latents Benchmark \cite{PeiYe2021NeuralLatents} (Supplement~\ref{A:NLB}, Table ~S\ref{tab:NLB_maze}).

 We then went on to a set-up where we explicitly conditioned our model on external context.
 For simplicity, we constrained our experiment to trials with straight reach trajectories in the data.
-We fit a rank-5 model to these data while conditioning its dynamics on the target position by providing the target position as input to the RNN.
+We fit a rank-5 model to these data while conditioning the RNN dynamics on the target position by providing the target position as input.
 Our model was able to infer single-trial latent dynamics and neuron firing rates that predict reach velocity with high accuracy at lower latent dimensionalities than models without inputs (Fig.~\ref{fig:fig5}\textbf{b}, $R^2 = 0.90$ for this model, see Table~S\ref{tab:maze_conditioning} for additional statistics).

 We examined the posterior latents inferred by the model and found that our model recovers structured and interpretable latent dynamics.
 Before movement onset, latent states corresponded to the intended reach targets, which were near the edges of a rectangular screen (Fig.~\ref{fig:fig5}\textbf{a}, left), in line with \cite{Santhanam2009}.
 During the movement period, the latents followed parallel curved trajectories that preserve target information (Fig.~\ref{fig:fig5}\textbf{a}, right) and can be decoded to predict monkey reach behavior (Fig.~\ref{fig:fig5}\textbf{b)}.